MicrosoftDocs/msix-docs/msix-src/package/manual-packaging-root.md

 If you want to create and sign an app package, but you didn't use Visual Studio to develop your app, you'll need to use the manual app packaging tools.

 > [!IMPORTANT]
 > If you used Visual Studio to develop your app, it's recommended that you use the Visual Studio wizard to create and sign your app package.
-For more information, see [Package a UWP app with Visual Studio](https://docs.microsoft.com/windows/uwp/packaging/packaging-uwp-apps).
+For more information, see [Package a UWP app with Visual Studio](packaging-uwp-apps.md) and [Package a desktop app from source code using Visual Studio](../desktop/desktop-to-uwp-packaging-dot-net.md).

 ## Purpose

-This section contains or links to articles about manually packaging Universal Windows Platform (UWP) apps.
+This section contains or links to articles about manually packaging Windows apps.

 | Topic | Description |
 |-------|-------------|